-Nokia CEO teases that company is looking 'closely' at tablets as PureView Lumia 'EOS' phone rumored againAlex Wagner - Senior News Editor
+Nokia CEO teases that company is looking 'closely' at tablets as PureView Lumia 'EOS' phone rumored againAlex Wagner - Deputy Managing Editor, News Desk

 Despite the fact that Nokia executives teased nearly a year ago that their company has a new tablet device in the works, the Finnish firm itself has remained fairly quiet lately on the subject of slates.
 Today the teasing continues, as Nokia CEO Stephen Elop said in an interview with the Australian Financial Review that he and his team are looking at the tablet market "very closely."
 The exec went on to say that Nokia is looking at Microsoft's new Surface tablets to learn from it and to figure out how and when it'd be best to attack the tablet market.

 While Elop explained in this interview that there are benefits to both 7-inch and larger 10-inch tablet sizes, previous rumors have claimed that Nokia is cooking up a 10.1-inch tablet that'll feature a keyboard/kickstand cover that'll also pack a battery inside of it.
 Unsurprisingly, Nokia's CEO also hinted that any tablet that his company creates would likely run Windows, and rumors surrounding the upcoming tablet claim that it'll run the RT flavor of Windows.
 It's been said that Nokia could finally unveil its new tablet device at Mobile World Congress later this month.